ithkuil/ithkuil/src/src/cases.md

 > The food is for the dog.

-> We organized a birthday party for him.
+> We threw a birthday party for him.

-> This medicine will be good for your health.
+> This medicine will be beneficial for your health.

-> In respect to your experience I will act as you suggested.
+> In respect to your experience, I will act as you suggested.

-> Due to our tradition you will have to keep silence here.
+> Due to our tradition, you will have to keep silence here.

 <lojban><jbo>seva'u, se xamgu</jbo>, <jbo>fi'o se sinma</jbo>, <jbo>ki'u</jbo></lojban>